Grosvenor Place (Sydney)

 Grosvenor Place is a commercial office tower in George Street, Sydney, Australia, which was designed by renowned architect Harry Seidler.
 The building provides office space on the south-eastern edge of the city centre suburb of The Rocks, adjacent to the northern limits of Sydney's CBD; it is 180 metres tall and contains 44 floors.
-Current tenants include Deloitte, Colliers and Lendi.
+Current tenants include Sonic Healthcare, Colliers and Lendi.
 Grosvenor Place is owned by Blackstone Property and Arcadia.

 Description

 The building occupies an entire block in Sydney's city centre suburb of the Rocks, bounded by George Street, Essex Street and Grosvenor Street (after which the building is named).
 As well as the modernist office tower facing George Street, the complex includes the Johnsons Building and Royal Naval House – two low-set heritage buildings in Grosvenor Street.
 There is a diagonal path for pedestrians, which runs between the heritage buildings and the main tower.

 The premium grade office tower was designed by Harry Seidler & Associates.
 In 1989, Grosvenor Place won the RAIA Lustig & Moar National Prize and the 1991 Sulman Award.

 Grosvenor Place was instigated by Bob Hammond who stipulated that the building must generate long term value.
 This mandate was realised through the design of a large, open floor design, incorporating column-free floor plates, which at 2,000 sqm are among Sydney's largest.
 This allows whole organisations to occupy complete levels and provides an uninterrupted space that can be custom designed by tenants.